murphytarra/Dispersive_Read/README.md

 | Spin Orbit Interaction Constant | so | 0.01 |
 | Temperature| T | 0.1 |

+The Hamiltonian and Z matrix are initially set for two singlet and the triplet minus state with spin orbit interaction.

-If you would like to change the Hamiltonian, Z matrix or any other parameter, one can change these before running the simulation as follows:
+To change the Hamiltonian, Z matrix or any other parameter, one can change these before running the simulation as follows:

 ```javascript
 P.gamma = 1;